-In case you missed it, I’ve just spent two months travelling around France.
+In case you missed it (The Honeymoon Season), I spent two months travelling around France.
 And it’s all boiled down to these ten things to see.

 So, if you’re looking for interesting and worthwhile things to see around France, you’ve come to the right place.
 Note: Paris is not mentioned.
 I assume you realize the City of Light is the top attraction of France.
 All distances below are given from Paris.